 Kyoto's religious tradition has enshrined it as a place of learning – the city is packed with universities, and the influx of students has made the old capital, a young city.
-The Kyoto Art Center is a haven for cutting-edge video and performance art, while Gallery Gallery takes an innovative approach to the textile tradition.
+The Kyoto Art Centre is a haven for cutting-edge video and performance art, while Gallery Gallery takes an innovative approach to the textile tradition.
 Meanwhile, the city's massive department stores also provide unexpectedly serious shows.
 Some of the smartest modern galleries, such as Seikado, are housed in machiya, the traditional long, narrow, wooden merchant houses that are being saved from redevelopment.

 If permanence has eluded the city's architecture, it has perhaps found refuge in its artisans.
 An eighth generation potter, at Unsen-gama, explained to me how one could determine from which specific village in Japan the antecedents of each potter had migrated (usually in the 1600s).
 This is apparent in the manner in which they turn the wheel, and the idiosyncrasies of the tools they use.
 Meanwhile Kyoto's weavers such as Hosoo, makers of the traditional belts for kimono since 1688, have begun to supply lacquered fabric for Dior and fashion designer Mihara Yasuhiro – ensuring the continuity of their tradition.